nv-0203/MedWise/README.md

 MedWise is designed to predict three different diseases using specific machine learning models:

+- Parkinson's Prediction using a [Stacking Classifier](Trained%20Models/Parkinsons.ipynb) with KNN, SVC and Random Forest as base Models, Logistic Regression as the meta model
+- Heart Disease Prediction using a [Bagging Ensembler](Trained%20Models/heart.ipynb)  built on Logistic Regression Model
 - Diabetes Prediction using a [Soft Voting Classifier](Trained%20Models/diabetes.ipynb)

+## Accuracy Scores:
+- Parkinson's Prediction: 92.3%
-- Heart Disease Prediction using a [Bagging Ensembler](Trained%20Models/heart.ipynb)  built on Logistic Regression Model
+- Heart Disease Prediction: 90.11%
-- Parkinson's Prediction using a [Stacking Classifier](Trained%20Models/Parkinsons.ipynb) with KNN, SVC and Random Forest as base Models, Logistic Regression as the meta model
+- Diabetes Prediction: 79%

 ## Usage